llafuente/language/functions/_intro.markdown

 }
 ```

-## Argument call expansion
+### Parameter names call

+Name each parameter to match argument names of a function.

+Solve two common problems.

-Sometime functions could receive a lot of parameters, with many optional/default values.
-In those cases reading or even writing the call could be painful.
+* Functions with a lot of parameters, many time with many

-For that you can specify what arguments are you passing.
+optional/default values.

+* Function overloading with the same types is allowed with diferent
+arguments identifiers

+* Clearly indicate the purpose of each argument you pass to the
+function.

 ```plee
 fn sum ui8 a, ui8 b {

 }

 // and you can define the same function, with different argument names. fn sum ui8 c, ui8 b {